HOW CAN THEY CHARGE ME WITH HAVING A BAC OF .08 WHEN I WAS UNDER THE LIMIT?

-Q: How likely is it to be convicted of a DUI when your blood alcohol content is below the legal limit?
+Q: How likely will you be convicted of a DUI when the machine shows your blood alcohol content (BAC) was below 08?

-Q: Can you still get a DUI with a BAC below 0.08%?
+Q: Can you get charged with a DUI with a BAC below 0.08%?

 Benjamin F. Warlick got into a traffic accident, and California Highway Patrol Officer Chris Jensen came to investigate.